SMerrony/mvemg/UserGuide.md

 #### CHECK ####
 > CHECK the validity of an attached tape image by attempting to read it all and displaying a summary of the virtual tape's contents on the console.

+#### CREATE `<type> <imageFileName>` ####
+> CREATE an empty disk image suitable for attaching to the emulator and initialising with DFMTR.  eg. CREATE DPF BLANK.DPF

 #### DIS `<from> <to> | +<#>` ####
 > DISplay/disassemble memory between the given addresses or # locations from the PC.

 #### DO `<scriptfile>` ####
 > DO emulator commands from the file.
-> Here is an example scriptfile which attaches a SimH tape image to the MTB device, attempts to boot from device 18 (MTB) and finally displays the status of the CPU...
+> Here is an example scriptfile which attaches a SimH tape image to the MTB device,  attaches a DPF-type disk image, and attempts to boot from device 22 (MTB) and finally displays the status of the CPU...

     ATT MTB TAPE1.9trk
+	ATT DPF DISK1.DPF
-    B 18
+    B 22
     .

 #### EXIT ####